A Night at The Pattonville Observatory

 The Pattonville Observatory and Planetarium Public Viewing Session

 195 Fee Fee Road (next to the gym, door is below the dome)

 Below is the info for the next session.

 The Pattonville Observatory and Planetarium

 Friday, March 31, 2023

 Information hotline: 314-213-8034

-The “Celestial Six-Pack” of winter constellations consisting of Auriga, Canis Major, Canis Minor, Taurus, Orion and Gemini are in great position and will be with us for the next couple of months.
+The “Celestial Six-Pack” of winter constellations consisting of Auriga, Canis Major, Canis Minor, Taurus, Orion and Gemini are still in good position.
 They are marked by the stars that form a giant circle and include Sirius, Procyon, Pollux, Caster, Capella, Aldebaran, and Rigel with Betelgeuse in the middle.
 Leo, with it’s bright star Regulus is well positioned in the East.

 Come spend the evening viewing the cosmos with your family, residents and non-residents are welcome!
 Students, who are accompanied by their parents, are especially welcome!
 Please take note that the dome is not heated or cooled, so pay attention to the weather and dress in a manner that is appropriate for the evening temperature conditions.
 If it is raining or cloudy, a planetarium program will be presented instead.